misiektoja/github_monitor/README.md

    - added/removed starred repositories
    - added/removed public repositories
    - changes in user name, email, location, company, bio and blog URL
+   - changes in profile visibility (public to private and vice versa)
+   - detection when a user blocks or unblocks you
-   - detection of account changes
+   - detection of account metadata changes (such as account update date)
 - Email notifications for different events (new GitHub events, changed followings, followers, repositories, user name, email, location, company, bio, blog URL etc.)
 - Saving all user activities with timestamps to the CSV file
 - Clickable GitHub URLs printed in the console & included in email notifications (repos, PRs, commits, issues, releases etc.)